List of mobile network operators in the United States

 This is a list of mobile network operators (MNOs) in the United States.
-The Cellular Telecommunications & Internet Association (CTIA), lists approximately 30 facilities-based wireless service providers in the United States as members.
-Competitive Carriers Association (CCA) has over 100 members.
+The Cellular Telecommunications & Internet Association (CTIA) lists approximately 30 facilities-based wireless service providers in the United States as members.
+Competitive Carriers Association (CCA) has over 1000 members.
 Aside from the facilities-based providers, there are over 50 virtual operators that use the top three networks to provide service.

-Largest American wireless providers
+Big three American wireless providers

-The top four wireless telecommunications facilities-based service providers by subscriber count in the United States are:
+The big three wireless telecommunications facilities-based service providers by subscriber count in the United States are: